 The augury its guts foretells

-I take the guts, then, as a thing of themselves, like “the panel”, or “the congress”; but the two ess sounds together—the way they perturb—is also pleasing.
+I take the guts, then, as a thing of themselves, like “the advisory panel will make its decision”, or “the congress begins its new session”; but the two ess sounds together—the way they perturb—is also pleasing.

 In the Wake arc of the Folly series, Wake’s portion of “The Depth” has him narrate, as to the prussic acid:

 With a plink of glass his fingers snuffs

 Wake has reason to record detail vividly in his mind, to count the ticking past of each second.
 He comprehends the import of this vial: Samuels’s thought for the unseemliness of the proposal he is convinced must be the only resolution; his superstitious care to stop the noise.

 In this case, “his fingers” functions as a part that stands for the whole (metonymy).
 And so Samuels snuffs the plink of glass, but Wake is staring at each movement of his fingers, as he does so.

 My final example, from “Paranoia”: